 Cyber Security Risk.
-Investment companies, such as the Fund, and its service providers may be subject to operational and information security risks resulting from cyber attacks.
-Cyber attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
-Cyber attacks affecting the Fund, the Adviser, the Sub-Adviser, the Trading Sub-Adviser, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Fund.
-For instance, cyber attacks may interfere with the processing of shareholder transactions, impact the Fund's ability to calculate its NAV, cause the release of private shareholder information or confidential company information, impede trading, subject the Fund to regulatory fines or financial losses, and cause reputational damage.
+Investment companies, such as the Fund, and its service providers may be subject to operational and information security risks resulting from cyber-attacks.
+Cyber-attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
+Cyber-attacks affecting the Fund, the Adviser, Sub-Adviser, the Index Provider, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Fund.
+For instance, cyber-attacks may interfere with the processing of shareholder transactions, impact the Fund's ability to calculate its NAV, cause the release of private shareholder information or confidential company information, impede trading, subject the Fund to regulatory fines or financial losses, and cause reputational damage.
 The Fund may also incur additional costs for cyber security risk management purposes.
 Similar types of cyber security risks are also present for issuers of securities in which the Fund invests, which could result in material adverse consequences for such issuers, and may cause the Fund's investments in such portfolio companies to lose value.

 Recent Market Events.
 U.S. and international markets have experienced and may continue to experience significant periods of volatility in recent years and months due to a number of economic, political and global macro factors including rising inflation, uncertainty regarding central banks' interest rate increases, the possibility of a national or global recession, trade tensions, political events, the war between Russia and Ukraine and the impact of the coronavirus (COVID-19) global pandemic.
-The global recovery from COVID-19 may last for an extended period of time.
 As a result of continuing political tensions and armed conflicts, including the war between Ukraine and Russia, the U.S. and the European Union imposed sanctions on certain Russian individuals and companies, including certain financial institutions, and have limited certain exports and imports to and from Russia.
 The war has contributed to recent market volatility and may continue to do so.